Voyager: Real-Time Splatting City-Scale Gaussians on Resource-Constrained Devices: Motivation

 \subsection{Performance Analysis}

-\Fig{fig:exec_time} shows the execution breakdown of HierarchicalGS across various LoDs on a Nvidia mobile Ampere GPU~\cite{orinsoc}.
+\paragraph{Execution Breakdown.} \Fig{fig:exec_time} shows the execution breakdown of HierarchicalGS across various LoDs on a Nvidia mobile Ampere GPU~\citep{orinsoc}.
 Here, we use the \textit{SmallCity} scene from the HierarchicalGS dataset as an example.
 When the LoD ($\tau^*$) is low, execution time is dominated by the rasterization step in the splatting stage.
 As the LoD increases, the cut finding step in the LoD search stage becomes the main contributor to overall execution time, accounting for up to 67\%.
 On average, cut finding and rasterization accounts for 83\% of total execution time.
-The result shows that both steps must be accelerated to achieve substantial speedups by Amdahl’s Law~\cite{amdahl1967validity}.
+This means that both steps must be accelerated to achieve substantial speedups by Amdahl’s Law~\citep{amdahl1967validity}.

-We identify two primary inefficiencies in cut finding.
+\paragraph{Cut Finding.} We identify two primary inefficiencies in cut finding.
 First, existing methods primarily rely on exhaustive search to find the cut, as the inherent irregularity of the LoD tree makes it difficult to achieve efficient parallelism on modern GPUs.
 Such a brute-force approach often leads to substantial redundant computation.
-Our experiment shows that 92\% of tree node accesses are unnecessary when the LoD is 6 (see Appendix).
-Second, in real-time rendering scenarios, repeatedly performing tree traversal from the root node at every frame introduces considerable redundant computation.
-We simulate a 60 FPS real-time rendering scenario and analyze the overlap in selected Gaussians across consecutive frames.
-Experiments show that 99\% of the selected Gaussians remain unchanged across frames when the LoD is 6 in \Fig{fig:repetitive_comp}.
+Our experiment shows that 92\% of tree node accesses are unnecessary when the LoD is 6 (see \Fig{fig:redundant_pct}).
+Second, in real-time rendering scenarios, repeatedly performing tree traversal from the root node for every frame introduces considerable redundant computation.
+We simulate a 60 FPS real-time rendering scenario and analyze the overlap in selected Gaussians across consecutive frames. \Fig{fig:repetitive_comp} shows that 99\% of the selected Gaussians remain unchanged across frames when the LoD is 6.
 This indicates that a substantial amount of computation is wasted due to repetitive tree traversal.